-Tamara Webb is Director, International Education in the Center for Advanced Studies in Global Education (CASGE) at Mary Lou Fulton Teachers College(MLFTC).
-In this role, she serves as the Director for the Mastercard Foundation Scholars Program at ASU and is tasked with developing and supporting new international engagement initiatives.
-Prior to her current role, Tamara served as Assistant Director of the Global Freshman Academy and Open Scale Courseware at EdPlus and as a University Innovation Fellow through the Office of University Initiatives.
+Tamara Webb is a Director within the Office of University Affairs where she is part of the University Design Institute Global Solutions team.
+Dr. Webb is tasked with building and advancing thought leadership networks and products focused on catalyzing transformation in higher education.
+Formerly, she held the role of Director, International Education in the Center for Advanced Studies in Global Education (CASGE) at Mary Lou Fulton Teachers College(MLFTC).
+In that role, she served as the Director for the Mastercard Foundation Scholars Program at ASU and was tasked with developing and supporting new international engagement initiatives.
+Before joining MLFTC, Tamara served as Assistant Director of the Global Freshman Academy and Open Scale Courseware at EdPlus and as a University Innovation Fellow through the Office of University Initiatives.

 She brings to ASU nearly twenty years of varied experience supporting college entry and matriculation of historically-underrepresented groups in higher education both domestically and abroad.
 Her work includes substantial professional investments with federally-funded TRIO programs in the U.S., of which she is also a proud alumna.
 In addition, she is an experienced qualitative researcher and educator with a special interest in maximizing effectiveness and mutual benefit in service-learning, study abroad, and foreign aid projects.